Effective Strategies to Investigate and Prosecute Labor Trafficking in the U.S.

 Kristen McGeeney (Moderator)

-Prior to joining the IACP, Kristen served as a Special Investigator with the University of Maryland Office of Civil Rights & Sexual Misconduct, as the Title IX Coordinator at St. Mary’s College of Maryland, and as a police corporal at the McDaniel College Department of Campus Safety, where she oversaw the agency’s emergency medical services program, supervised an evening patrol shift, and served as an investigator specializing in gender-based violence.
-Kristen has been conducting law enforcement training on gender-based violence since 2012, including serving as an instructor at the Maryland Police Training Commission Police Academy; the Maryland Community Crime Prevention Institute; and the East Central University Safety Training and Technical Assistance for Administrators, Boards, and Law Enforcement (STTAABLE) Campus Program.
-Kristen is also a former trustee of the Rape Crisis Intervention Service of Carroll County, MD and holds a Bachelor of Arts in Sociology from McDaniel College in Westminster, MD.
-Currently, Kristen is pursuing a Master of Public Health (MPH) at the Johns Hopkins University Bloomberg School of Public Health, as a fellow specializing in the study of violence in the Bloomberg American Health Initiative.
+Prior to joining the IACP, Kristen served as a Special Investigator with the University of Maryland Office of Civil Rights & Sexual Misconduct, as the Title IX Coordinator at St. Mary’s College of Maryland, and as a police corporal at McDaniel College Department of Campus Safety, where she specialized in conducting trauma-informed investigations of gender-based violence.
+Kristen has been conducting law enforcement training on gender-based violence since 2012, and is a former trustee of the Rape Crisis Intervention Service of Carroll County, MD.
+Kristen is a graduate of McDaniel College in Westminster, MD and is currently pursuing a Master of Public Health (MPH) at the Johns Hopkins University Bloomberg School of Public Health, where she is violence prevention fellow with the Bloomberg American Health Initiative.

 Detective, Seattle Police Department, Washington Advisory Committee on Trafficking (WashACT)